-Where are finds from glacial ice made globally, and when were the first finds made?
 The discovery of Ötzi the iceman in 1991 was the first archaeological find from the ice to gain worldwide attention.
 However, he was by no means the first find from glacial ice.
-Such finds were reported already in the early 20th century.
+Such finds appeared already in the early 20th century.

 Early finds from the ice

-The first known find was an arrow recovered from an ice patch in Oppdal in Norway in 1914.
-Unsurprisingly, it was a very hot summer that year – the early finds are invariably linked to such summers.
-Finds also appeared elsewhere: a newspaper clip from British Columbia, Canada from 1925 describes an arrow found on ice then.
+An arrow found at an ice patch in Oppdal in Norway in 1914 is the first reported archaeological find from glacial ice.
+Unsurprisingly, it was a very hot summer that year.
+The earliest finds are invariably linked to such extra warm summers with a marked ice retreat.
+Finds also appeared elsewhere: a newspaper clip from British Columbia, Canada from 1925 describes an arrow found on ice in 1924.

 The find explosion

-Ötzi was found in the Tyrolean Alps in 1991 and became the starting gun for the second wave of ice finds.
-Six years later, lots of arrows, atlatl darts and paleo-zoological material were reported from the Yukon ice patches and a long-term program was initiated to rescue these finds.
+Ötzi the iceman, melted out of the ice in the Tisenjoch pass in the Tyrolean Alps in 1991.
+He became the starting gun for the second wave of ice finds.
+Six years later, lots of arrows, atlatl darts and palaeo-zoological material started melting out of the Yukon ice patches.
+A long-term program was initiated to rescue the Yukon finds.

-Pretty soon similar finds, but fewer in number, appeared elsewhere in Western Canada (North-West Territories and British Columbia), in Alaska and in the U.S. part of Rocky Mountains.
+Pretty soon similar finds, but fewer in number, appeared elsewhere in Western Canada (North-West Territories, British Columbia and Alberta), in Alaska and in the U.S. part of Rocky Mountains.
 More finds appeared in the Alps as well, especially from the Schnidejoch site in Switzerland.

 The dramatic melt in Norway in 2006

 A dramatic melting episode in Norway in 2006 led to an explosion of finds here.
 There had been a few finds melting out in 2002-2003, as a forewarning that something was afoot.
 In 2006, there was a long and hot autumn, which led to very heavy melting.
 Hundreds of finds melted out of the ice in Innlandet County that year.
 The high mountains of Innlandet have seen repeated episodes of melting of old ice in 2007, 2009, 2010, 2011, 2013, 2014, 2018 and 2019.
-More than 3500 archaeological finds have now been recovered in Innlandet County alone, making the region the most finds-rich area for glacier archaeology globally with more than half the finds worldwide.
+More than 3700 archaeological finds from 65 sites have now been reported in Innlandet County alone.
+This makes Innlandet the most finds-rich area for glacial archaeology globally with more than half the finds worldwide.
 Like Yukon, we have a long-term funded program for rescuing the finds from the ice.